antonrosh/webshop-ts-angular/README.md

-# Webshop using TypeScript and Angular
+# Webshop using TypeScript and Angular (Work In Progress)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.